jenkinsci/kubernetes-plugin/README.md

 * **nodeSelector** The node selector of the pod.
 * **nodeUsageMode** Either `NORMAL` or `EXCLUSIVE`, this controls whether Jenkins only schedules jobs with label expressions matching or use the node as much as possible.
 * **volumes** Volumes that are defined for the pod and are mounted by **ALL** containers.
+  * `dynamicPVC()` : a persistent volume claim managed dynamically.
+It is deleted at the same time as the pod.
 * **envVars** Environment variables that are applied to **ALL** containers.
     * **envVar** An environment variable whose value is defined inline.
     * **secretEnvVar** An environment variable whose value is derived from a Kubernetes secret.